tuoc1226-maker/OCRLLM/README.md

 | **Mistral** | mistral-embed               | 1,024      | 32,768     | $0.010                |

 **Recommendation**: OpenAI's `text-embedding-3-small` and `gpt-4o-mini` are highly cost-effective and reliable for most use cases.
 For large documents, chunks are processed within an 8,000-token limit to ensure compatibility with Qdrant and Dgraph.
+**As of 07/31/2025**: I want to try in Qwen3-Embedding-0.6B and Qwen3-30B-A3B (non-thinking/instruct) for retrieval.
+I am legitimately flabbergasted at the performance.
+The Qwen team done out did it all.
+VLLM would have openAI compatible endpoints and essentially, this would be a plug and play.
+If I do it, I will share docker stuff for it.

 ### Example Use Case
 Organize a business's document corpus (e.g., inventory receipts, payroll, utility bills) into categories.
 Use category-specific prompts like "Summarize inventory spending" to generate modular summaries stored in PostgreSQL.
 Combine these summaries with a master prompt (e.g., "How much was spent on the store?") using `gpt-4o-mini` (128,000-token context window) for a coherent, hybrid response.